cpacker/MemGPT/docs/autogen.md

-!!! question "Need help?"
+---
+title: MemGPT + AutoGen
+excerpt: Creating AutoGen agents powered by MemGPT
+category: 6580dab16cade8003f996d17
+---

+> 📘 Need help?
+>
-    If you need help visit our [Discord server](https://discord.gg/9GEQrxmVyE) and post in the #support channel.
+> If you need help visit our [Discord server](https://discord.gg/9GEQrxmVyE) and post in the #support channel.
+>

-    You can also check the [GitHub discussion page](https://github.com/cpacker/MemGPT/discussions/65), but the Discord server is the official support channel and is monitored more actively.
+> You can also check the [GitHub discussion page](https://github.com/cpacker/MemGPT/discussions/65), but the Discord server is the official support channel and is monitored more actively.

-!!! warning "Tested with `pyautogen` v0.2.0"
+> ⚠️ Tested with `pyautogen` v0.2.0
+>

-    The MemGPT+AutoGen integration was last tested using AutoGen version v0.2.0.
+> The MemGPT+AutoGen integration was last tested using AutoGen version v0.2.0.
+>

-    If you are having issues, please first try installing the specific version of AutoGen using `pip install pyautogen==0.2.0` (or `poetry install -E autogen` if you are using Poetry).
+> If you are having issues, please first try installing the specific version of AutoGen using `pip install pyautogen==0.2.0` (or `poetry install -E autogen` if you are using Poetry).

 ## Overview